 In an office, data such as order number series, price books, rates, and various default values for orders are maintained.
-For example, in a purchase office, settings for the payment method, retro-billing, supplier staged payment, and self-billing are maintained.
-In a sales office, settings related to the sales agreement with the customer are maintained.
+For example, in a purchase office, settings for payment methods, retro-billing, supplier staged payments, and self-billing are maintained.
+In a sales office, settings related to sales agreements with customers are maintained.